emqx/eip/active/0021-transfer-files-over-mqtt.md

 ### Overview

-* Files are split in segments of equal length with the exception of the last segment, it's length is > 0 and  <= segment length
+* Files are split in segments, segments can be of arbitrary length
 * Client generates UUID for each file being transferred and use it as file Id in Topic Name
 * Client calculates sha256 checksum of the segment it's about to send and sends it as part of Topic Name
 * Client uses $file Topic Filter to transfer files